ckc2007/Password-Generator-App/README.md

-# 03 JavaScript: Password Generator
+# 03 Password Generator

 ```
-A password generator that takes user input for selected criteria, and returns a randomized password that meets those criteria.
+A password generator that returns a randomized string based on user-defined parameters.
 ```

 ## Description